modo-studio/framework-oriented/index.md

 ## :warning: Work in progress :warning:
 We're migrating the existing reference on the repository [pepibumur/framework-oriented-programming](https://github.com/pepibumur/framework-oriented-programming) to its own website.
 Stay tuned!.

+# Setups
+Would you like to know which setup is best according to your project/team structure?
+Start by answering the following questions:

+## Freelance setup
+Nothing in this section yet

+## Feature teams setup
+Nothing in this section yet

 # Contribute

 ## How to contribute?